 The laptop bar currently in that location will move next to the windows north of the Fifth Avenue entrance.

-Work is expected to begin in October and will be done primarily at night while the building is closed to the public.
+Work began Oct.
+6 and is being primarily done at night while the building is closed to the public.
 We expect the work to be completed in early January.

 The Library is committed to providing clean and welcoming spaces for the public and the natural wood floor on Level 3 needs to be upgraded because it has not performed as well as expected.
 We haven't been able to maintain its original look because of the library's high foot traffic and fluctuations in humidity in the open-air atrium, which have caused areas of the floor to buckle.